Current Travel Advice for Customers.Click here

 Where to sip sunset cocktails

 Sipping a refreshing cocktail and watching the sun dip below the Pacific as oranges, reds, pinks and purples splash across the sky, is something you won’t want to miss.
 The view from the Penthouse bar on the 18th floor at The Huntley Hotel is practically guaranteed to cause your jaw to drop.
 You’ll be able to see all the way to the famous cliffs of Malibu Beach to the north, the ocean to the west and even glimpses of Hollywood in the distance.
 As you might imagine, a sunset here is pretty incredible too.
 If it’s a bit chilly out, there are cabanas with fire pits to warm you up.
-Wine enthusiasts may want to head to Sonoma Wine Garden which sits on the rooftop Dining Deck at Santa Monica Place.
-Not only does it offer magnificent sunset and ocean views, but its vast outdoor patio is reminiscent of famous Wine Country garden and it has an extensive selection of international and California wines.
+Wine enthusiasts may want to head to Elephante Beach House.
+This buzzing rooftop bar and restaurant is located in the heart of Santa Monica making it the perfect spot for a chilled afternoon or vibrant dinner.
+With an extensive wine list and Italian inspired cocktails, Elephante is a place to come and relax in Santa Monica.
 Beer lovers can rejoice too, as Rusty’s Surf Ranch is the quintessential California ‘beach bum’ kind of place with a chill atmosphere, local craft beers, breath-taking beachfront views, and great happy hour specials, perfectly timed for watching the sky come ablaze with colour.
 Stick around after dark on the weekend to enjoy live bands.

 Where to dine